madpsy/xpa125b_controller/README.md

 There are two main advantages to this method:

-1. Reliability - you could argue this analog approach is more reliable than requesting state via a communications protocol
+1. Reliability - you could argue this analog approach is more reliable than polling state
-2. Latency - because this method uses an interrupt in the controller it will always be quicker to react
+2. Latency - because this method uses an interrupt in the controller it will always be quicker to react.
+This includes prioritising over, for example, a WiFi reconnect event.

 To enable this mode simply set the following in the controller configuration: